ysjprojects/affine-sn120/README.md

 print( evaluation.score )

 # Stream results from the last 100 blocks
-# You need to set you .env with R2 values to run this command.
+# NOTE: All R2_* .env value are required for this command.
 async for result in af.dataset(tail=100):
     print(result.miner.model, result.challenge.prompt, result.evaluation.score)
 ```